-Larry Mangino begins his sixth season as director of scouting/recruiting for the Virginia men’s basketball program.
-Mangino brings 29 years of coaching experience, including nine years as a head coach and two years at the NBA level, to head coach Tony Bennett’s staff.
+Larry Mangino begins his seventh season with the Virginia men’s basketball program and second as director of player development.
+Mangino served five seasons as director of scouting/recruiting with the Cavaliers.
+Mangino brings 35 years of coaching experience, including nine years as a head coach and two years at the NBA level, to head coach Tony Bennett’s staff.

 Prior to joining the Nuggets’ staff, Mangino spent seven seasons as an assistant men’s basketball coach at the Air Force Academy (2000-07).
 The Falcons made the 2004 and 2006 NCAA Tournaments and advanced to the semifinal round of 2007 National Invitation Tournament.

 Before Mangino joined the Academy, he was a head coach for nine seasons; first at Clark University in Massachusetts from 1991-96 and then at Ferrum College in Virginia from 1996-2000.
 At Clark, Mangino developed the Skills for Life program to help athletes prepare for their post-graduate careers.